DAVED: Data Acquisition via Experimental Design for Data Markets

+This yields the theorem claim. \end{proof} Finally, to finish the proof of Theorem~\ref{thm:herding}, note that adding additional constraints only increases the loss, i.e.

-\todo{make this connection more explicit} Thus, in our case we will have $w = \sum_{i=0}^{k-1} e_{i_k} \in \{0,1\}^k$.
-Hence, we showed a $O(1/k)$ approximation to the otherwise intractable combinatorial problem.
-With additional assumptions on the structure of the loss function, one can even show improved quadratic or even exponential approximations~\citep{bach2012herding}.
+Hence, we showed a $O(\log t/t)$ approximation to the otherwise intractable combinatorial problem.
+With additional assumptions on the structure of the loss function, one can even show improved quadratic or even exponential approximations~\citep{damla2008linear,bach2012herding}.
+Finally, we note that Frank-Wolfe is a well-known method to efficiently approximate the optimal experiment design objective~\cite{wynn1970sequential,fedorov2013theory,ahipacsaouglu2013modified} and this also motivates using this approach in practice~\cite{ahipacsaouglu2013modified,amjad2021optimal}.